Lometa Independent School District

-Lometa Independent School District is a public school district based in Lometa, Texas (USA).
+Lometa Independent School District is a public school district based in Lometa, Texas, United States.

 Located in Lampasas County, a small portion of the district extends into Mills County.

-Lometa ISD has one school that serves students in grades pre-kindergarten through twelve.
+Lometa ISD has one school, Lometa School, that serves students in grades pre-kindergarten through twelve.

 Academic achievement

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Special programs

 Athletics

 Lometa High School plays six-man football.